usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card Application MAY host the optional on-card biometric comparison algorithm.
 In this case, on-card biometric comparison data is stored on the card, which cannot be read, but could be used for identity verification.
-A live-scan biometric is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an indication of the success of the on-card biometric comparison.
+A fingerprint template is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an indication of the success of the on-card biometric comparison.
 The response includes information that allows the reader to authenticate the card.
 The cardholder PIN is not required for this operation.
 The PIV Card SHALL include a mechanism to block this